- Dogecoin (DOGE), at the time of writing, was trading at $0.00206 and was experiencing a continual downslide from the 2nd week of the previous month

 - DOGE currently lacks support from imminent moving averages since it experienced a steep fall in the previous week

 - Dogecoin price against US Dollar rose after nearly 45 days of price accumulation from December 2019 until mid of January 2020

 - The bearish crossover remains intact as the price trend of the coin hits through the lower 20-day Bollinger Band and intraday is giving no hope as such

 Dogecoin Price Analysis

 Looking at the 12-hourly DOGE price movement against the US Dollar on HitBTC, we see that the hike after price accumulation was quite a gaining duration.
 This was just when BTC price was mounting around $10.5k.
 However, the downslide was quite an unpredictable move in the global crypto market as the most influential power of the market was awaiting the Bitcoin Halving and recorded a “golden crossover” after April 2019.
-Both the incidents were likely to pump in growth, and Dogecoin is believed to have a concurrent motion with that of BTC.
+Apparently, through Dogecoin Price Prediction, both the incidents were likely to pump in growth, and Dogecoin is believed to have a concurrent motion with that of BTC.